Quagga/quagga/HACKING.md

 Be particularly careful not to break platforms/protocols that you cannot test.

+Parsers or packet-writers of data from untrusted parties, particularly remote ones, *MUST* use the lib/stream bounded-buffer abstraction, and use its checked getters and putters.
+Twiddling of pointers based on contents of untrusted data is _strongly_ discouraged - any such code is not acceptable, unless there are very good reasons (e.g.  compatibility with external or old code that is not easily rewritten).

 New code should have good comments, which explain why the code is correct.
 Changes to existing code should in many cases upgrade the comments when necessary for a reviewer to conclude that the change has no unintended